How to Stay Healthy Working the Night Shift

 Get Quality Sleep

 A good cup of coffee or tea can be the perfect pick-me-up you need at the beginning of your shift because caffeine blocks Adenosine, the neurotransmitter that tells your body it's getting sleepy.
 However, because of this blockage, caffeine makes it harder to fall asleep.
-Avoid consuming coffee or other caffeinated beverages within eight hours before tucking yourself into bed.
+It's generally recommended to avoid caffeine for about 8 hours before bedtime.
+This guideline can vary based on individual sensitivity to caffeine, but 8 hours provides a good rule of thumb for most people.

 Pack Your Lunch

 The first few days of night shifts might be rough while your body adjusts, but don't succumb to the temptation of falling into bed as soon as you get home; your sleep schedule will ultimately suffer, and handling the night hours will be more challenging.
-When you get home, make yourself a meal, do some yoga, make a cup of decaf tea, read a book... whatever it may be, unwind after your night shift just as you normally would after working a day shift.
+Just like with any job, it's often beneficial to have a wind-down period after work to transition from the stress of the job to a more relaxed state conducive to sleep.
+Engaging in relaxing activities such as reading, listening to soothing music, or practicing mindfulness can make it easier to fall asleep and improve sleep quality once you do lie down.

 Prioritize Self-Care